EGROENE/hogwarts-house-quiz/README.md

 ﻿# hogwarts-house-quiz

-## As of October 26, 2023, I am working on not only improving my code, but also converting the JavaScript to TypeScript.
-The deployed version will continue to run based on the old code, as it is functional, until I complete the revised version.
-Stay tuned...

-As the name suggests, this web app, which I built using HTML, CSS, & vanilla JavaScript, gives users the chance to see which Hogwarts House they would likely be sorted into.
-Here's how it works:
+As the name suggests, this web app, which I built using HTML, CSS, & vanilla TypeScript, gives users the chance to see which Hogwarts House they would likely be sorted into.
+Below, I describe how it works.
+For more details, please see my code and the comments within.

 * A random image displays as the page background.
 I stored several image URLs from Unsplash in an array & looped through it, selecting a random one when the page loads & when a new question displays.
 I set a particular background on the results page.

-* Upon loading of the page, the user is greeted & prompted to click a button to start the quiz.
+* Upon loading of the page, the user is greeted & prompted to click a button to start the quiz, whether they want to play the shorter (15 questions) or the longer version (30 questions).

 * Upon starting the quiz, the greeting is hidden & the first question displays.
-For each question, I display the question tally out of total questions, which I store as objects inside of an array, so it displays as: index of the question / length of questions array.
-I did it this way so it's scalable; if I add or subtract questions, I don't have to change anything about the tally to make the correct numbers appear.
+For each question, I display the question tally out of total questions, which I store as objects inside of an array, so it displays as: index of the question / length of questions array, which is also randomized, except for the last question of the quiz, which asks the user for their house preference.
+When the user plays the shorter version, a random 14 questions not about their house preference are selected and added to the questions array.
+Whether the short or the long version is played, the question about their preference is appended to the questions array.

-* Then, the question itself, which is a property of the given question's object inside the array containing all the questions, displays under the tally.
+* The question itself, which is a property of the given question's object inside the array containing all the questions, displays under the tally.
+Answer options are randomly ordered.

-* Then, potential answers, each of which correspond to one of the four houses, display in random order.
-Inside each question's object, I also added a 'weight' property, which is a number indicating the importance of the question in determining the user's House.
-When the user selects an option, this 'weight' property is added to the point total for the corresponding House.
-These point totals are stored in an array.
+* Inside each question's object, I also added a 'weight' property, which is a number indicating the importance of the question in determining the user's house.
+When the user selects an option, this 'weight' property is added to the point total for the corresponding house, which are stored in an array.

-* Upon moving to the next question (which happens immediately when the user selects a question option, the previous question is removed from the DOM & the next one displays.
+* Upon moving to the next question (which happens immediately when the user selects a question option, the info for that question is cleared from the DOM, and, if there is a sequential question, the info for that question populates the DOM; if there is no question to follow, the questions area is removed from the DOM & the results area displays.

-* At the end of the quiz, the final question is hidden & the House with the highest point total (max value in array) is selected & it's corresponding crest & heading appears.
+* At the end of the quiz, the house with the highest point total is selected & its corresponding crest & heading appears.
 For this, I added a couple of cool animations.

 If you are curious to try it out for yourself, go here: https://whats-my-hogwarts-house.netlify.app/

+I am happy to hear any feedback, whether it's on the experience of using this app, or on my code.
+Thanks for reading!